cquark7/cquark7/README.md

 🔐 I create amazing web applications to make the internet a better and more secure place.

-⚛️ These days I am dabbling with Next.js, Hasura, and Golang.
+⚛️ These days I am dabbling with Golang, System Design and Next.js.

 ❤️ When I am not writing code, I try to learn something new and do fun experiments.